sprak3000/setup-my-mac/README.md

 - A script to
     - Install a considerable amount of software I use
     - Setup my terminal theme
-    - Setup various dotfiles and configuration files.
+    - Setup various dotfiles and configuration filesls .

 ## Initial Setup